RyotaroHonda/LACCP/README.md

 ## Test condition

-The current version CBT contains ISERDESE2, OSERDESE2, and IDELAYE2 primitives.
-Only the AMD 7-series FPGAs are supported.
+This protocol is an upper layer protocol of the MIKUMARI link protocol in which ISERDESE2, OSERDESE2, and IDELAYE2 primitives are utilized.
+Currently, the LACCP supports AMD 7-series FPGAs.

 ## Installation